Study the impact of environmental and occupational hazards on human health.

 This minor is available to all majors, including Public Health majors with options in Health Promotion & Behavior and Health Management & Policy.

-Effective calendar year 2017-2018, a grade of C– or higher is required for all courses in a student’s undergraduate program of study.
+A grade of C- or higher is required for all courses in your undergraduate program of study.

-This includes all courses and associated prerequisite courses in a student's undergraduate program of study for a major, minor or certificate as listed in the online course catalog.
+This includes all courses and associated prerequisite courses in your undergraduate program of study for a major, minor or certificate as listed in the online course catalog.

 If you’re currently working toward a minor in environmental and occupational health, you could earn an accelerated MPH.

-The following courses must be competed satisfactorily (see above) to fulfill the Environmental & Occupational Health minor:
+The following courses must be competed satisfactorily to fulfill the environmental and occupational health minor:

 Course | Credit hours | |